 This is a long task list, which is why aftercare help extends into the weeks and months that follow formal treatment.

-If you or someone you care about needs help with zolpidem addiction, you can call us at 1-877-503-7729 for help in finding the right addiction rehab and aftercare program.
+If you or someone you care about needs help with zolpidem addiction, you can always call for help in finding the right addiction rehab and aftercare program.